 [BOX1] Box G E P,Hunter J S, Hunter W G (1978, 2005) Statistics for Experimenters: An Introduction to Design, Data Analysis and Model Building.
 J Wiley & Sons, New York.
 J Wiley & Sons, New York.
 The second, extended edition was published in 2005

-[DES1] de Smith M J, Goodchild M F, Longley P A (2009) Geospatial Analysis: A Comprehensive Guide to Principles, Techniques and Software Tools.
-3rd edition, Troubador, Leicester.
-Available from: http://www.spatialanalysisonline.com/
+[DES1] de Smith M J, Goodchild M F, Longley P A and Colleagues (2018) Geospatial Analysis: A Comprehensive Guide to Principles, Techniques and Software Tools.
+6th edition, The Winchelsea Press.
+Available with public access from: https://www.spatialanalysisonline.com/

 [MAC1] MacKay R J, Oldford R W (2000) Scientific Method, Statistical Method and the Speed of Light.
 Statist.
 Sci., 15, 3, 254-278.
 Available from: https://projecteuclid.org/euclid.ss/1009212817